 What comes after the number five?
 Seven, apparently, if you’re Samsung.
-The South Korean tech giant’s Galaxy Note 7 was a highly anticipated Galaxy Note 5 successor, but since its short release window, it has been the focus of a massive recall.
-Now, replacement units have been catching fire and that’s forced Samsung to temporarily halt production.
+The South Korean tech giant’s Galaxy Note 7 was a highly anticipated Galaxy Note 5 successor, but fast became the focus of a massive recall after it experienced issues with exploding batteries.
 Samsung officially declared an end to the Note 7 in early October — although new rumors suggest the phone could be making a reappearance.

 If you have a Galaxy Note 7, please return it immediately to the place where you purchased it.
 You are entitled to a full refund or an exchange for a replacement device of equal value, as per the Consumer Product Safety Commission’s recall.
 Please see our full guide on how to return your Note 7 here.
 The guide also includes recommendations of which device to buy instead.

 Samsung may introduce a refurbished Galaxy Note 7 in South Korea

 The Samsung Galaxy Note 7 may not be totally dead just yet.
 Recent reports indicate Samsung may introduce a refurbished Galaxy Note 7 in South Korea — it could carry the model number SM-N935.
 We first heard of the news from SamMobile, but the latest rumors actually come in the form of an image leak, which claim to show the refurbished Galaxy Note 7.

 Now, we view most rumors with skepticism — but this one even more so.
 Millions of people had their hands on the Galaxy Note 7 last year, and the design of the phone is obviously exactly the same as the original.
 Still, the images do show that the device has a different battery than the original — sitting at 3,200mAh rather than the original’s 3,500mAh battery.
 The rumors come from a SamMobile report.